-- Shut-off valves (at rear of trailers, in service and emergency lines). - Rear of front trailers: OPEN. - Rear of last trailer: CLOSED. - Converter dolly air tank drain valve: CLOSED. - Be sure air lines are supported and glad hands are properly connected. - If spare tire is carried on converter gear (dolly), make sure it's secured. - Be sure pintle-eye of dolly is in place in pintle hook of trailer(s). - Make sure pintle hook is latched. - Safety chains should be secured to trailer(s). - Be sure light cords are firmly in sockets on trailers.
+- Shut-off valves (at rear of trailers, in service and emergency lines.) - Rear of front trailers: OPEN. - Rear of last trailer: CLOSED. - Shut off valves on Dolly (if so equipped) OPEN. - Converter dolly air tank drain valve (petcock): CLOSED. - Be sure air lines are supported and glad hands are properly connected. - If spare tire is carried on converter gear (dolly), make sure it's secured. - Be sure pintle-eye of dolly is in place in pintle hook of trailer(s). - Make sure pintle hook is latched. - Safety chains should be secured to trailer(s). - Be sure light cords are firmly in sockets on trailers.